• Skip to primary navigation

 • Add the flour and use a whisk to mix with the butter.
 Let cook for two minutes while occasionally stirring.

 • Increase the temperature of your stove to medium and pour in about 1 cup of the beef broth while whisking.
 The flour will get pasty.
 Then pour in another cup and aggressively whisk back and forth to remove any lumps.
 Then add the remaining broth.
 The gravy should be smooth.
+Use a wooden spoon to scrape up any flour sticking to the bottom of the pan.

 Notes